 The approach to employee health and happiness has been evolving over the years.
 The scope now is beyond health insurance and token gym memberships.

 Workplace wellness now involves health screenings, organizing health campaigns, contests, challenges, healthy lunch options, raising health awareness among employees, providing onsite and offsite resources, access to counseling, etc.

-With such diverse wellness initiatives for the workforce, which is the biggest asset to a company, an HR’s role in workplace wellness programs has also changed and evolved.
+With such diverse wellness initiatives for the workforce, which is the biggest asset to a company, HR’s role in workplace wellness programs has also changed.

 If you are an HR, it is your job to ensure that the management’s goals and the employees’ expectations regarding wellness programs meet at a common point.

 The Various Roles of HR in Workplace Wellness Programs

 As an HR manager, you need to take an active role in implementing your workplace wellness programs.
 Here is what you can do:

 - Prescribing the need for an employee wellness program at your workplace

 - Analyzing the different types of wellness programs and finding the best fit